Associate Member Monitoring

 - Identify members’ needs for further training and support;

-– Identify observations that are inconsistent with the finding of Audit reports and signal the need for further investigation;
+- Identify observations that are inconsistent with the findings in audit reports and alert when there is a need for further investigation;

-- Provide regular reports, including through IT based reporting methods and providing related documents and photographs, on each visit;
+- Provide regular reports for each visit, including through IT based reporting methods attaching related documents and photographs;

 - Schedule and implement regular follow-up visits based on the progress and needs of individual members;

-- Collaborate with the Assurance Manager, Country Team, Standard & Assurance department and any other relevant departments to ensure the quality of implementation of Rainforest Alliance standards and certification procedures and processes;
+- Collaborate with the Senior Associate Certification & Training , the country teams, the Standard & Assurance department and any other relevant departments to ensure the quality of implementation of Rainforest Alliance rules and standards in addition to the certification procedures and processes, and

-- Collaborate with the Assurance Manager, Country Team, Standard & Assurance department, Reimagining Certification teams and any other relevant departments to propose, design and implement improvements to the certification process and assurance system, and to support the rollout of the new standard and its related procedures;
+- Collaborate with the Senior Associate Certification & Training, the country teams, the Standard & Assurance department, and any other relevant departments to propose, design and implement improvements to the certification process and assurance system, and to support the rollout of the new standard and its related procedures.

 - Develop strong trust relationships with members;

-- Maintain contact and/or develop relationship locally with authorities (local administration offices and local regulation boards offices) and partners; and
+- Maintain contact and/or develop relationship with local authorities (local administration offices and local regulation boards offices) and with partners;

-- Tertiary level qualification (at least Bachelor + 2/3 years) in a relevant field like agronomy, natural resources, forestry, rural development, sociology and/or economy or related;
+- Tertiary level qualification (at least Bachelor + 2/3 years) in a relevant field like sociology, anthropology, development, human rights or any related discipline;

-- Ability to develop and maintain strong relationships of trust and confidence with members and local stakeholders, including ability to adapt appropriately to different local cultures, and social contexts;
+- Ability to develop and maintain strong relationships of trust and confidence with farmers, farmer organizations and local stakeholders, including ability to adapt appropriately to different cultures, and social contexts;

 - Ability to work independently, under pressure and stay focused;

-- Ability to analyse and interpret data and information from multiple sources and identify action focused recommendations;
+- Ability to analyse and interpret data and information from multiple sources and identify key action points as recommendations;

 - Ability to write clear reports and presentations;